-This includes all rail lines, yards, sidings, crossing loops, passing loops and associated infrastructure such as bridges, tunnels, formations, supporting services permitting use of the track.

-The description must include, but need not be limited to:

-- ▲ the lengths and locations of track, which should be provided in plans and maps, together with any height, width, or axle load restrictions; - the maximum speeds which apply on each section for typical trains; - ▲ track and other relevant infrastructure improvement or upgrade plans over the next twelve months, together with any track closures or limitations to its availability expected over this period; - the train scheduling, signalling and communication systems used for train control, safe working and emergencies, including hours of operation and availability; - ▲ the safety record on the line, including number of derailments and collisions over the last two years; - ▲ the existing use of the track describing who uses it, at what frequency, based on the last year of operation, and any expected changes to this use in the next twelve months; and - average transit times; - minimum radius curves and ruling grades; - estimated available capacity; and - available train paths.

-All such information must be reported by track section or other division as reasonable and appropriate.
+- 4.1.2 This includes all rail lines, yards, sidings, crossing loops, passing loops and associated infrastructure such as bridges, tunnels, formations, supporting services permitting use of the track. - 4.1.3 The description must include, but need not be limited to: - (a) the lengths and locations of track, which should be provided in plans and maps, together with any height, width, or axle load restrictions; - (b) the maximum speeds which apply on each section for typical trains; - (c) major track and other relevant infrastructure improvement or upgrade plans, together with any track closures or limitations to availability expected; - (d) the train scheduling, signalling and communication systems used for train control, safe working and emergencies, including hours of operation and availability; - (e) the safety record on the line, including number of derailments and collisions over the last two years; - (f) average transit times; - (g) minimum radius curves and ruling grades; - (h) estimated available capacity; and - (i) available train paths. - 4.1.4 All such information must be reported by track section or other division as reasonable and appropriate.